edgedb/edgedb-js/docs/index.rst

   main();

-Now, if you change the query to return different data, or take parameters, the type of the generated function will change.
+Now, if you change the query to return different data, or take parameters, and run the queries generator again, the type of the newly generated function will change.
 It'll be completely type safe!

 Query builder
 ^^^^^^^^^^^^^